-1. Working with the waste industry and cities to identify potential sites for conversion technology projects.
-Sites will be included in the updated Countywide Siting Element (see below).
+Public Works is supportive of the development of solid waste conversation technologies to diversify solid waste management practices.
+Currently working with the waste industry to identify potential sites for conversion technology projects.
+Upon completion, the list of sites will be included in the updated Countywide Siting Element.